raybellwaves/github-issue-explorer/README.md

 # github-issue-explorer

-## CLI commands
+## What does this do?

+Scrapes issues and prs from GitHub and saves them in a parquet file.

+## How do I use this?

-Install cruft and uv on your system however you prefer e.g. in you "base" env
+Install cruft and uv on your system e.g. in your "base" env
 ```
 pipx install cruft uv
 ```